Static builds are not supported.

 Qt WebEngine enables accessibility support for web pages when the following conditions are met:

-Because of that, Qt WebEngine accessibility support is disabled by default on Linux.
-It can be re-enabled by setting the QTWEBENGINE_ENABLE_LINUX_ACCESSIBILITY
+Because of that, Qt WebEngine accessibility support can be disabled on Linux, by setting the QTWEBENGINE_ENABLE_LINUX_ACCESSIBILITY environment variable to 0.

 Because of a limitation in the Windows compositor, applications that show a fullscreen web engine view will not properly display popups or other top-level windows.
 The reason and workaround is described in Fullscreen OpenGL Based Windows.